 Lentil Dal (Masoor Dal or Lentil Curry) is a delicious, flavor-packed vegan stew that's naturally gluten free, high in fiber and protein, low in fat and calories, and super quick and easy to prepare.

-It's a favorite weeknight meal in our home, and we happily eat it at least once or twice a month.
+Lentil Dal is a favorite weeknight meal in our home that we happily eat at least once or twice a month.

 Besides being delicious, Lentil Dal is one of our favorite recipes because it's just so incredibly convenient.
 It relies largely on pantry staples and veggies I almost always have on hand like onions, garlic, and bell peppers.